albertattard/java-boot-camp/02 - Data Types.md

 }
 ```

-### Enum's Ordinal
+### Enums have names

-Each enum in Java is associated with a number, referred to as the ordinal.
+Each enum in Java has a unique name.

 Consider the following example.